Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Extended Review of Previous Comparisons

-This section reviews previous comparisons between optimal and greedy decision tree learning methods, each different in its experiment design and sometimes in its conclusion.
-We restrict our review to binary axis-aligned trees.
+This appendix provides a more detailed review of previous comparisons between optimal and greedy decision tree learning approaches.
+In Section~\ref{sec:previous_comparisons}, we only highlighted the work by \citet{murthy1995dt_greedy_evaluation}, \citet{bertsimas2017optimal}, and \citet{zharmagambetov2021non_greedy_compared}.
+Here, we discuss all other papers (that we know of) that compare the two methods empirically.
+As before, we restrict our review to binary axis-aligned trees.
 First, we summarize the comparisons from papers that proposed ODT methods.
 Second, we discuss other papers that compare greedy heuristics and optimal methods.
-Finally, we discuss the best and poor comparison practices as input for a fair comparison method presented after.
-We highlight the encountered claims that were mentioned above.
+Together, this discussion provides the background for the comparison in Table~\ref{tab:exp_eval}.